tarngerine/sketch-name-artboards/README.md

 ![](http://cl.ly/image/3W0X450T1v1z/Image%202014-06-25%20at%2012.14.49%20PM.png)

 If you move / change artboard names, just re-run the plugin and it will replace the old 'Artboard labels' group with a new one!
 Careful not to have other groups with the same name — it will be erased.

+## V1.2
+Now also draws a slice around all visible layers/artboards named 'Slice'.
+There's a checkbox in the prompt that allows you to toggle this.